spodsiadlik/The-Three-Amigos/docs/project1.md

 ## Maximum Speed
 When determining the speed our robot, we used different methods for finding the linear and angular velocities of the robot.
 To determine the linear velocity, we set up markers at every meter along the floor for four meters.
 Then, we drove our robot forward at its maximum speed and used a stopwatch (with a lap feature) to find how long it took to reach marker.
 Then, we averaged each lap value to determine the overall speed of the bot, and we determined that it took around 2 seconds to reach each marker.
-Therefore, it had a linear speed of 0.5 m/s.
+Therefore, it had a maximum linear speed of 0.5 m/s.
 Next, we wanted to find the angular velocity, so we had the robot rotate in a circle for 2 rotations and determined how long it took to accomplish that task.
 In the end, it to 4.7 seconds to rotate twice, so it has an angular velocity of 0.85pi radians/s.

 ## Payload Capacity